LoopKit/loopdocs/docs/faqs/branch-faqs.md

 </p>

 ### Subscribe to the Zulipchat channels
 Second, use [Zulipchat](https://loop.zulipchat.com) forums for Loop.
-This forum has several "streams" of conversions depending on interest.
+This forum has several "streams" of conversations depending on interest.
 I highly recommend following the #github channel if you are wanting to watch for code changes.
 Code changes are called "commits" in GitHub.
 The #github channel will have an automated post whenever a new commit is made and it will give a brief line description of the commit.

 <p align="center">
 <img src="../img/zulipchat.png" width="650">